steveseguin/Companion-Ninja/python_sample/readme.md

 - Your camera must support PTZ capabilities through the browser's MediaDevices API
 - Ensure your VDO.Ninja instance is running a version that supports these camera control commands
+- Guest-targeted PTZ in VDO.Ninja also includes autofocus routing, but this sample currently exposes zoom, pan, tilt, and focus only.
+Exposure is not available through the director guest-control path.
 - The console app provides detailed logging to help troubleshoot any issues

 ## Sample usage console output: